MA4KU2/enterprise-workflow-env/README.md

 **Enterprise Workflow OpenEnv** simulates a realistic enterprise procurement pipeline where AI agents must complete multi-step workflows — from parsing purchase requisitions to drafting purchase orders and flagging approvals.

 This environment is designed to benchmark and train agents on **structured decision-making** in real-world business contexts.

+## 💻 Built On Constrained Hardware

+This entire environment was designed, built, tested, and deployed on a **Raspberry Pi 5 (8GB RAM)** running **Kali Linux OS (aarch64)** with **VERSION - 2026.1** — no cloud compute, no GPU, no high-end development machine.

+All Docker builds, local testing, and HuggingFace deployments were executed directly on ARM64 hardware with limited RAM — proving the environment is lightweight, portable, and production-ready.

 ### ✨ Agent Features